m-farahmand/Power-Supply/README.md

 # Power-Supply
-All Power supply schematics and battery chargers
+This repository contains all type of power supply and battery chargers.
+# Contribution
+We'll be happy to push your board into this repository and share your knowledge with us.